 Levaquin peripheral neuropathy lawsuits demand compensation for injuries caused by this drug.
 The plaintiffs are victims who took Levaquin and now suffer from peripheral neuropathy, a painfully debilitating injury that causes nerve damage.
+There were lawsuits for tendon injuries but those have dissipated.
 These lawsuits bring claims of product liability, negligence, and failure to warn claims against Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
 Our law firm believes that the prospect of settlements in these cases if very high and our lawyers are investigating these claims for victims who have suffered from peripheral neuropathy, aortic aneurysm, and aortic dissection.

 What Is Levaquin Used For?